acode/cli/README.md

 	-r                   Remove a release version (provide number) --release            Remove a release version (provide number)

-	Removes Standard Librarypackage from registry and cloud environment
+	Removes Standard Library package from registry and cloud environment

 function:create [name] [description] [param_1] [param_2] [...] [param_n]
 	-n                   New directory: Create as a __main__.js file, with the name representing the directory